ably/docs/README.md

 ## Branch and tag scheme for features spec

 The `master` branch contains the most recent version of the spec, as amended by any subsequent fixes and non-breaking improvements.
 This is the version that a client library developer who is implementing a feature now should use as a reference.
 It is also the version that is deployed to docs.ably.io.

 When proposing a spec change, changes that you would be happy to have incorporated into the current version of client libraries should be made against `master`.
-Changes that should not be incorporated until the next minor or major version should be made against the corresponding `integration/<major>.<minor>` branch, e.g. `integration/1.2` (which ideally should be regularly rebased on top of `master`).
+Changes that should not be incorporated until the next minor or major version should be made against the corresponding`integration/<major>.<minor>` branch, e.g. `integration/1.2` (which ideally should be regularly rebased on top of `master`).

 When a new minor or major version of the spec is released, it is tagged with a tag such as `v1.2`.
-Conformance to the spec at that tag is what defines whether a library can be released with the a library version with that major/minor version.
+Conformance to the spec at that tag is what defines whether a library can be released with the library version with that major/minor version.

 Client library developers are not expected to monitor the docs repo for spec fixes that occur after the release tag.
-If a given spec fix needs to be made to client libraries at that time, on merging the PR to `master` you should open a GitHub issue in each individual client lib repo to request that.
-If this is not done, it is not mandatory for the fix to be incorporated until the next spec release.

-When updating a client lib to a spec version, client lib developers should work from a diff from the tag of the previous release, so as to incorporate all changes since that tag.
+If a given spec fix needs to be made to client libraries at that time, on merging the PR to`master` you should open a GitHub issue in each individual client lib repo to request that.
+If this is not done, it is not mandatory for the fix to be incorporated until the next spec release.When updating a client lib to a spec version, client lib developers should work from a diff from the tag of the previous release, so as to incorporate all changes since that tag.

 ## Deploying to website (www.ably.io/documentation)